 - The applicant must intend to primarily to spend the holiday in Japan for a specific length of time.

 - The applicant must be between 18 and 30 years old at the time of application for the visa.
 For Australia, Canada and Republic of Korea, the limit is lowered to 25 years old, except in specific cases where it can be extended to 30 years of age.
+For Iceland, the applicant should be between 18 and 26 years old.

 - The applicant must not be accompanied by dependents or children.